LuigiaCristiano/jupyternots_training/README.md

-# Training Material for RDM at Hub Matter- HMC-HZB
+# Training Material for Research Data Management at Hub Matter- [Helmholtz Metadata Collaboration (HMC)](https://helmholtz-metadaten.de/en/matter/overview)-Helmholtz Zentrum Berlin (HZB)

 Collection of training material and tools used for the development of a Training offer in RDM